minateras/dog_scraping/README.md

 #### search_competitions.py

 This script retrieves rhodesian ridgeback's competition results in dog sports since 1993.
-At the moment obedience and working dog trials are supported.
+At the moment obedience, working dog trials, and blood tracking are supported.
 Besides single competition results, it also retrieves titles and thus complements _search_titles.py_.

 #### search_titles.py